 I should have been a detective.
 As an adolescent, I devoured books about the Hardy Boys and their crime solving adventures.
-My friends Marcia White and Kathy Graves loaned me their copies of Nancy Drew.
+My friends Marcia W. and Kathy G. loaned me their copies of Nancy Drew.
 I read every Sherlock Holmes novel on the shelves of the Margaret Mitchell Public Library.
 I was entranced as the twists and turns of their multitudinous adventures unfolded.

 Though I didn’t think about it when I was younger, logical problem-solving has fascinated me since.
 Whether deducing why a sprinkler valve won’t open, how to repair a mower or why boxelder bugs seem more prevalent this year, I like contemplating the vagaries of mechanics and nature.

 Reader Julie S. recently presented me with an intriguing question about her trees.
 To wit:

 We have two, five-year old Yoshino cherry trees in our front yard.
 The trunks are about six inches in diameter.
 Recently the leaves of one of the trees began to turn brown, so we began to give it additional water.
 Then we noticed that from the ground up to about six inches from the ground, the bark has been eaten completely away!
 On the other tree, although the leaves are not yet brown, the bark is also beginning to be eaten away.
 It is only missing about 2-3 inches of bark.
 There is some sap bubbling out, and there are ants there.
 Do you know what this is and what I should do?

 ANIMALS?
 Putting on my imaginary Sherlock Holmes hat, I considered the situation.
 Bark disappearance could be caused by an animal gnawing on the lower trunk.
 If it were a beaver, the animal would not have stopped with just the bark.
 The whole trunk would likely be chewed through.
 Voles (mouse-like landscape rodents) are common bark chewing culprits but they are too small to nibble more than three inches above ground level.